jacquesfize/GMatch4py/README.md

-# Gmatch4py a graph matching library for Python
+# GMatch4py a graph matching library for Python

-Gmatch4py is a library dedicated to graph matching.
+GMatch4py is a library dedicated to graph matching.
 Graph structure are stored in NetworkX graph objects.
+GMatch4py algorithms were implemented with Cython to enhance performance.

 ## Requirements